 - March 20 – city quarantines in Bogotá, Medellín, Cali and Cartagena for four days.

 - March 23 – banned international travelers to Colombia.

 - March 24 – started a nationwide Colombia quarantine and people must stay isolated in homes except one person per family can leave to buy groceries and medicines, use health services and access financial services until April 13.
 And on April 6, this quarantine was extended to April 26 at 11:59 pm.
-And on April 20, the quarantine was extended again to May 11.
-So, the national quarantine is now for 47 days.
+The national quarantine was extended further until August 1, so it is now for 129 days.